Leshuguita/leshuguita.github.io/content/projects/fresh.en.md

 +++

 A very simple music player that works in the terminal, with no internal library.
 Instead, it gets all the data from the audio files themselves, every time.

+Also can shows lyrics, if the file has them.